Tastes of Lizzy T participates in affiliate advertising programs. We may earn a commission when you make a purchase through links on our site.

 During our visit at the beautiful Surber home, Chef Rachel from The Glendalia in Cincinnati shared with us some key points to making deliciously easy pork dinners, including the Honey Oregano Pork Chops.

 Pork today is very lean and shouldn’t be over cooked.
 That is my biggest takeaway from this visit and I highly encourage you to give this honey oregano pork chops recipe a try.
 Don’t worry that they’ll have a blush of pink inside.
 It’s completely safe to eat and you’ll pork will become a regular rotation on your weekly meal planning.
+Also learn how to make easy baked pork chops.

 Oh…and last but not least.
 We had such a delicious dinner at the farm.
 Connie Surber is an amazing cook and I came away with several of her kitchen secrets.
 We finished off dinner with delicious cobblers made by Casey from Batter Up Bakery.
 The recipe itself was from Heather who blogs at The Food Hussy.
 Trust me…you’re going to want to print that recipe.
 The peach cobbler was delicious, but the mixed berry?
 I could’ve eaten about 5 servings.
 This dessert is the perfect finishing to a family dinner.
 And if you’re looking for 100% from scratch baked goods, visit Casey at the Batter Up Bakery.
 Doughnuts, cakes…even gluten free and egg free treats made to order.
 She’s super talented and you won’t be disappointed!